-Child care is the second-highest cost in the Metro Vancouver living wage calculation after housing.
-In the Fraser Valley living wage calculation, child care outpaces housing as the number-one expense.
+Child care is regularly either the first or second biggest expense families face according to our living wage calculations.
 For many low-wage families, quality and affordable child care is just not something that they are able to afford.
 Many have no option but to leave the workforce or to use unregulated care.

 Can we afford it?

 - Quebec’s child care system returns $1.05 to its government for every $1 invested – and Ottawa recovers 44 cents, even with no direct investment.
 The returns continue to grow.

 - Phasing a universal child care plan in over 10 years would allow for families to see immediate relief from high fees while allowing the government to scale up the plan (and costs) in stages.